rubenerd/rubenerd.com/content/post/2016/no-more-australian-hecs-repayment-incentives.markdown

 ---
 title: "No more Australian HECS repayment incentives"
 date: "2016-03-17T14:49:00+10:00"
-summary: "So less incentive for people to pay them!"
+abstract: "So less incentive for people to pay them!"
 category: Thoughts
 tag:
 - australia